wtfutil/wtfdocs/content/modules/google/ganalytics.md

 To make this work, you'll need a google API credential, link it to google analytics and find your website viewID.

 1. Open the [Service accounts page](https://console.developers.google.com/iam-admin/serviceaccounts) and create a project named wtfutil.
-2. Navigation menu > IAM & admin > Service accounts
+1. Navigation menu > IAM & admin > Service accounts
-3. Click add Create Service Account, enter a name (wtfutil) for the service account.
+1. Click add Create Service Account, enter a name (wtfutil) for the service account.
-3. The Service account permissions (optional) section that follows is not required.
+1. The Service account permissions (optional) section that follows is not required.
 Click Continue.
-4. On the Grant users access to this service account screen, scroll down to the Create key section.
+1. On the Grant users access to this service account screen, scroll down to the Create key section.
 Click add Create key.
-5. In the side panel that appears, select the format for your key: JSON.
+1. In the side panel that appears, select the format for your key: JSON.
-6. Click Create.
+1. Click Create.
 Your new public/private key pair is generated and downloaded to your machine; it serves as the only copy of this key.
-7. Copy this json to indicated filepath in wtfutil googleanalytics module Configuration.
+1. Copy this json to indicated filepath in wtfutil googleanalytics module Configuration.
-8. Enable the Google Analytics APIS and Services (Navigation menu > APIS and Services > +Enable APIS and Services > Google Analytics Reporting API > Enable)
+1. Enable the Google Analytics APIS and Services (Navigation menu > APIS and Services > +Enable APIS and Services > Google Analytics Reporting API > Enable)

 The newly created service account will have an email address that looks similar to:

 something@PROJECT-ID.iam.gserviceaccount.com

 Use this email address to add a user to the [Google analytics view](https://analytics.google.com/analytics/web/) you want to access via the API (admin > user management > add users).
 Only Read & Analyze permissions are needed.
 Get the website viewID and put it in the config file.

+## Real Time Data

+This module also supports displaying the number of visitors on each view live via the Google Analytics Real Time Reporting API Beta.
+In order to use this feature, you must [sign up](https://docs.google.com/forms/d/1qfRFysCikpgCMGqgF3yXdUyQW4xAlLyjKuOoOEFN2Uw/viewform) for the beta and wait for your whitelist application to be approved (which takes less than 24 hours).
+Once you're approved, all you need to do is set `enableRealtime: true` in the module settings.

 ## Configuration